 - Serves as administrator for all social media accounts and sets up page administrators, editors and contributors on NC Wesleyan’s social media accounts

-- Maintains a list of social media domains, active account logins and passwords for the College
+- Maintains a list of social media domains, active account logins and passwords for the University

 - Changes passwords to maintain control and account security